Neural Probabilistic Language Model - Review

 “Generalization is obtained because a sequence of words that has never been seen before gets high probability if it is made of words that are similar (in the sense of having a nearby representation) to words forming an already seen sentence.”

-Learning End-to-End
+Learning end-to-end

 A key part of their proposal was point 3: